 Those who also look at lowering the cost of full time RVing will likely have a much easier time creating a solid financial plan so they can experience full time RV travel.
 After all, the lower your full time RV expenses are, the less money you will need to be bringing in.
 This makes the job hunting aspect a bit easier, and will likely mean less time spent working and more time spent exploring.

 These benefits are why we highly recommend doing everything in your power to lower your full time RV budget.
-They are also why many RVers revisit their budgets regularly to make sure they are still doing the most logical thing financially.
+They are also why many RVers revisit their budgets regularly to make sure they are still doing the most logical thing financially and keeping their living in an RV full time cost as low as possible.

 Join Fulltime Families